Journey, Fundamentals Sarah George Journey, Fundamentals Sarah George

 My training approach during this period was equally misguided.
 The same "experts" convinced me to focus exclusively on "functional" training with kettlebells, clubs, and sandbags.
 I believed bench pressing would destroy my body and that exercises became more effective when performed in unstable positions because they would "recruit maximum muscle fibers."
 (Spoiler: they don't.)

-And if HIIT training was supposedly the fat-loss holy grail, wouldn't it work even better after an 18-hour fast?
-So I'd fast as long as possible, train intensely, then gorge myself on "clean food" once daily, convinced I was optimizing every variable.
+And if HIIT was supposedly the fat-loss holy grail, wouldn't it work even better after an 18-hour fast?
+So I'd fast as long as possible, train intensely, then gorge on "clean food" once daily, convinced I was optimizing every variable.
 Yet somehow, I remained overweight.

 The Fundamental Principles I Finally Discovered